 We understand that going to the doctor’s office can be confusing – our goal is to make the patient experience less complicated for you and your family.
 Below we’ve addressed some commonly asked questions.
 As always, if you have a question or concern, give us a call at 716.204.3200.
 Please Note: All HIPAA signatures must be updated annually.

 Please provide 24-hour notice by telephone if you are calling to cancel.
-If you call after normal business hours, please leave a message on our phone system.

 This depends on your insurance provider.
 It’s the patient’s responsibility to call their insurance provider to inquire about referrals.
 If you do need a referral, your primary care physician should be contacted.

 If your insurance provider requires a referral, it must be in acquired prior to scheduling your appointment.